tardate/LittleArduinoProjects/Electronics101/DummyLoad/SimpleResistiveUsbLoad/README.md

 ![module](./assets/module.jpg?raw=true)

-These are the dumb end of [dummy load](https://en.wikipedia.org/wiki/Dummy_load) spectrum:
+These really are at the dumb end of the [dummy load](https://en.wikipedia.org/wiki/Dummy_load) spectrum.
+For example:

 * no over temp control
 * no over-discharge protection